CraigMcGuirk/To-do-list/README.md

 ## Features to implement in the future:

-* I would like to implement mor functionality, possibly a multi list option that you can click and drag different lists so the user may have for example shopping list and a daily tasks list on the same page.
+* I would like to implement more functionality, possibly a multi list option that you can click and drag different lists so the user may have for example shopping list and a daily tasks list on the same page.

 ## Programming Languages